-SI.
+Sl.
 No. Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues 9.
-Business owners, Traders, Self-employed, tenants/ leaseholders, employees/ workers, kiosks/ vendors Temporary Loss of Livelihood/ source of Income Provision of one-month advance notice to affected parties, including the duration and type of disruption Assistance to mobile vendors/ hawkers to provide temporarily shifting locations for their continued economic activity For construction activities involving unavoidable livelihood disruption, Cash compensation on minimum wage or average earning per month for the loss of income/ livelihood for the duration of disruption to ensure there is no income or access loss Restoration of affected land, structure, utilities 10.
-Loss of CPR Community Assets The affected Common Property Resources, other than religious and Community Structures, will be replaced or rehabilitated or reconstructed as required in agreement with the local community in alternate land by the Project through contractor.
+Business owners, Traders, Self- employed, tenants/ leaseholders, employees/ workers, kiosks/ vendors Temporary Loss of Livelihood/ source of Income rental value during the duration of the temporary loss of land 3.
+Restoration of the affected land to pre-project level or better 1.
+Provision of one-month advance notice to affected parties, including the duration and type of disruption 2.
+Assistance to mobile vendors/ hawkers to provide temporarily shifting locations for their continued economic activity 3.
+For construction activities involving unavoidable livelihood disruption, Cash compensation on minimum wage or average earning per month for the loss of income/ livelihood for the duration of disruption to ensure there is no income or access loss 4.
+Restoration of affected land, structure, utilities consultation and negotiation with the landowner.
+10. Loss of CPR Community Assets The affected Common Property Resources, other than religious and Community Structures, will be replaced or rehabilitated or reconstructed as required in agreement with the local community in alternate land by the Project through contractor.
 Or Cash compensation of the replacement value of the CPR structure (including the religious structures and community structures) for the re-construction or rehabilitation as per agreed mechanism between the Project Authority and the concerned community.
 Alternate land will be explored (may be offered by the community or Gram Panchayat land or any other land agreed upon).
 The RP implementation agency in consultation with the local community and Project Authority shall facilitate the process of rehabilitation or reconstruction of CPRs.

-11. Vulnerable Affected People All impacts on vulnerable displaced One Time lumpsum Assistance of Rs.
-57,000 (Rupees fifty-seven thousand only) Priority in income restoration training programs Priority in employment under the project during The vulnerable families will be identified during the census and implementation of the project.
+Sl.
+No. Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues 11.
+Vulnerable Affected People All impacts on vulnerable displaced persons One Time lumpsum Assistance of Rs.
+57,000 (Rupees fifty-seven thousand only) Priority in income restoration training programs Priority in employment under the project during construction as qualified Assistance to basic utilities and public services.
+The vulnerable families will be identified during the census and implementation of the project.
 The Executing Agency shall verify.

-SI.
-No. Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues persons construction as qualified4.
-Assistance to basic utilities and public services.
 Kiosk shall not be considered under vulnerable category.
 12. Any other unforeseen impacts Any unforeseen loss Any unforeseen impacts, if any, will be documented and incorporated in the Entitlement Matrix and will be mitigated based on the principles agreed upon this framework.

-170. There shall be no income tax deductions on the Compensation and R&R Assistances of displaced families in line with Sec.
+167. There shall be no income tax deductions on the Compensation and R&R Assistances of displaced families in line with Sec.
 96 of the RFCTLARR Act.